 The other advantage is the flexibility.
 Zara can allocate capacity to different product categories to different regions.
 The flexibility brought by nearshore production for fashion sensitive products versus offshore production, for cost efficiency with basics.
 This hybrid strategy is the best practice since it doesn't apply the same treatment to all products.
 In addition, there is a risk pooling, as the central logistics can distribute its stock according to the market demand without having to invest all at once in a specific market.

-7
+Figure 7: Inditex Group Net Revenue 2019–2024 – Demonstrating Supply Chain Resilience and Growth (Inditex 2025, 14; Reklitis et al. 2021, 8734)

 4.4 Disadvantages and possible risks